tymyrddin/purple/source/index.rst

 ----

-Purple teaming is one of the most effective ways to help grow your defenses quickly and help improve the maturity of the organisation quickly, especially if you have an internal offensive security team that can work with the blue team throughout.
+Purple teaming is one of the most effective ways to help grow your defenses quickly and help improve the maturity of the organisation quickly, especially when having an internal offensive security team that can work with the blue team throughout.

 .. toctree::
    :glob: